Anna Maria Bennett

 She worked as the housekeeper of Thomas Pye, and was also her employer's mistress.
 They had two illegitimate children, one of whom was the actress Harriet Pye Esten.

 Family

-Anna was probably born in Merthyr Tydfil Glamorgan, Wales, the daughter of a David Evans, who was described variously as a customs officer and a grocer.
-She married a Thomas Bennett, who was either a customs officer or a tanner, and moved to London with him.
-She soon left him and eventually found work in a chandler's shop.
+Anna was previously thought to come from Merthyr Tydfil Glamorgan, Wales, the daughter of a David Evans, who was described variously as a customs officer and a grocer.
+Discovered in recent genealogical research, a will proved on 13 November 1785, names her as being the daughter of John Evans born 1717, of Bear Lane Christ Church Surrey.
+He writes of her unhappy marriage to Thomas Bennett.
+He also names Sir Thomas Pye as recipient of part of his estate in order to support his daughter.
+John Evans' will was administered on 2 May 1789.

+After leaving Thomas Bennett, eventually, Anna Maria found work in a chandler's shop.
 There she met Vice-Admiral Thomas Pye, who took her to his property in Tooting, Surrey, where she became his housekeeper and mistress.